martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 expensive, while generating an invalid signature is computationally cheap.
 Implementations will require checks against attacks from this direction.
 Signature proofs SHOULD NOT be validated until a stream requires the certificate to make progress.
-An invalid signature SHOULD be treated as a session error, to avoid further attacks from the peer, though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.
+A signature which is not valid based on the asserted public key SHOULD be treated as a session error, to avoid further attacks from the peer, though an implementation MAY instead disable HTTP-layer certificates for the current connection instead.

 # IANA Considerations {#iana}